mulekick/.shell_extend/.scripts/README.md

 $ vin <file>
   > open file in vi with lines numbers

+$ visudo
+  > execute visudo with vim

 $ nscript <file>
   > creates a new bash script and edits it

 $ tab2space <path>
   > replaces all tabulations by the default indentation value (4 spaces) in file <path>

-$ visudo
-  > execute visudo with vim

 ------------ APT/DPKG ------------

+$ aptsrc
+  > list all configured sources

 $ pkfind <expr>
   > list packages matching regular expression <expr> in apt repositories